7mind/blog/lightweight-reflection.md

 Type lambdas are represented as `PolyTypeApi`.
 They always have empty `typeArgs` list and at least one element in `typeParams` list.
 We may access lambda result type using `.resultType.dealias` methods.

+Unfortunately, the following things require different approach

-Unfortunately, type lambdas encoded with type projections and code produced by [Kind Projector](https://github.com/typelevel/kind-projector) ---  a plugin, providing us a way to encode type lambdas in scala with sane syntax --- works differently --- it produces such type references that `takesTypeArgs` returns `true` but they are not instances of `PolyTypeApi`, so we have to make sure that we call `etaExpand` before we process our lambda to make sure we converted our type into a type lambda.
+-  type lambdas encoded with type projections,
+- code produced by [Kind Projector](https://github.com/typelevel/kind-projector) ---  a plugin, providing us a way to encode type lambdas in scala with sane syntax.

+In both of the cases `takesTypeArgs` returns `true` but the types are not instances of `PolyTypeApi`.
+So we have to make sure that we call `etaExpand` before we process our lambda --- to make sure that we are processing an actual lambda.

-Next thing is: result type of a type lambda are always applied types.
-Lambda parameters are visible as concrete types there.
-So, when we process a type lambda we need to figure out argument names first, then process result type substituting type parameters with corresponding lamda parameters.
+Next thing is: result type of a type lambda is always an applied type.
+Lambda parameters are visible as concrete types there:  in case we have `type L[A] = List[A]` result type of such a lambda will be `List[A]` where `A` is a "concrete" type.

+So, when we process a type lambda we need to figure out argument names first, then recurse into result type substituting type parameters with corresponding lamda parameters.

 An example: